 The Centre makes education and research equal partners in the venture.
-It pairs up the CORE project, which is changing economics education globally to a focus on the most important problems faced by our societies, with the research powerhouse of the UCL Economics Department.
+It pairs up CORE Econ, which is changing economics education globally to a focus on the most important problems faced by our societies, with the research powerhouse of the UCL Economics Department.
 It will provide a global hub for research and learning that will make wealth concentration and its impacts on innovation and sustainability central to an economics education.

 The Stone Centre will accomplish its mission by:

 - complementing CORE Econ’s educational mission, supporting the production of teaching and learning materials, and promoting a paradigm change in economics education